Himanshigupta1624/kiv-ecommerce-website/README.md

-# Kiv - a eCommerce Website
+# Kiv - an eCommerce Website

-Kiv is a fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, and JavaScript.
+Kiv is a fully responsive e-commerce website, with maximum compatibilities on all mobile devices, built using HTML, CSS, and JavaScript.

 ## Demo